Ridgid SmartCart Vacuum WD7000 Review

 Ridgid SmartCart Vacuum Accessories

 The Ridgid SmartCart vacuum comes with a 1-7/8” x 8′ “Tug-A-Long” locking Pro Hose, 2 extension wands, a utility nozzle, claw nozzle, wet nozzle, crevice tool, and dusting brush.
-As we alluded to above, there is a 3-Layer Fine Dust filter installed into the plastic tank and of course they include an owner’s manual to help with assembly and maintenance.
+As we alluded to above, there is a 3-Layer Fine Dust filter installed in the plastic tank, and of course, they include an owner’s manual to help with assembly and maintenance.
 We liked how the accessories locked onto the extension wands, allowing them to rotate, but not fall off when you pulled back while sucking up dirt.

 Both the accessories and the extension wands allow 360 degrees of rotation and we found the hose to be flexible enough to allow us to reach into just about any area with the wands and attachments.
 The extension wands attach to the back of the Smart Cart and the extra-long 20′ extension cord can be looped around the cord wrap on the back and fastened to itself.